Confucianism: Women in Confucian thought

 Confucianism "largely defined the mainstream discourse on gender in China from the Han dynasty onward."
 The gender roles prescribed in the Three Obediences and Four Virtues became a cornerstone of the family, and thus, societal stability.
 The Three Obediences and Four Virtues is one of the moral standards for feudal etiquette to bind women.
 Starting from the Han period, Confucians began to teach that a virtuous woman was supposed to follow the males in her family: the father before her marriage, the husband after she marries, and her sons in widowhood.
 In the later dynasties, more emphasis was placed on the virtue of chastity.
 The Song dynasty Confucian Cheng Yi stated that: "To starve to death is a small matter, but to lose one's chastity is a great matter."
-Chaste widows were revered and memorialised during the Ming and Qing periods.
+It was during the Song dynasty that the value of chastity was so severe, Confucian scholars criminalized the remarriage of widows.
+Widows were revered and memorialised during the Ming and Qing periods.
+The principle of chaste widowhood was made an official institution during the Ming dynasty.
 This "cult of chastity" accordingly condemned many widows to poverty and loneliness by placing a social stigma on remarriage.
+Though the repercussions for widows at times went beyond poverty and loneliness, as for some the preservation of chastity resulted in suicide.
+The ideal of a chaste widow became an extremely high honor and esteem, especially for a woman who chose to end her life after her husband's death.
+Many instances of such acts were recorded in, Biographies of Virtuous Women, "a collection of stories of women who distinguished themselves by committing suicide after their husband’s deaths to guard their chastity and purity".
+Though it can be contested whether all these instances can be deemed self-sacrificing for the virtue of chastity, as it became common practice for women to be forced to commit suicide after their husband's death.
+This resulted from the honor which chaste widowhood garnered, lending itself to the husband's family as well as his clan or village.